Carolina Christian Writers Conference Dates for 2024

 Rhonda Robinson

-For over twenty years, Rhonda Robinson has provided insightful commentary and analysis on the social, political, and parenting issues impacting the family.
-Beginning in the late 1990s, Rhonda’s work was featured in newspapers as a controversial columnist.
-Her voice later transitioned to articles and blogs for high-traffic conservative websites, where she established a significant online presence.
+Rhonda Robinson is the manager and content producer for Focus on the Family’s Marriage and Parenting website pages.
+Beginning in the late 1990s, Rhonda’s work was featured in newspapers as a columnist on the social, political, and parenting issues impacting the family.
+Her voice later transitioned to articles and blogs for high-traffic Christian and conservative websites.

-Although the vast majority of her career has been spent online with over 1,000 articles, Rhonda has also penned two award-winning books.
-Nonetheless, Rhonda’s true claim to fame comes from the titles of mother to nine children and grandmother to 35.
-Currently, she resides in Colorado Springs, Colorado, alongside her high school sweetheart, as they settle into an empty nest.
+Rhonda’s true claim to fame comes from the titles of mother to nine and grandmother to 37.
+Currently, she resides in Colorado Springs, Colorado, with her high school sweetheart, as they settle into an empty nest

 Workshops: